ebu/benchmarkstt/docs/api.rst

 API
 ===

-Conferatur exposes its functionality through a JSON-RPC_ api.
+BenchmarkSTT exposes its functionality through a JSON-RPC_ api.

 Starting the server
 -------------------